BesenbacherLab/lionheart/README.md

 The code was developed and implemented by [@ludvigolsen](https://github.com/LudvigOlsen).

+If you experience an issue with the package, please open an [issue](https://github.com/BesenbacherLab/lionheart/issues).

 ## Installation

 This section describes the installation of `lionheart` and the custom version of `mosdepth` (exp. time: <10m).
 The code has only been tested on linux but should also work on Mac and Windows.